By: Rebekah Rivette

 In the top of the ninth with bases loaded, Michael Ludowig (Wake Forest) doubled, allowing Barr and Shane Muntz (Wake Forest) to score, giving Amsterdam a lead of 7-6.
 Saugerties would go down quietly in their half of the ninth.

 Blake Espinal (Seaton Hall) earned the win for Amsterdam, while Trey Hinkle (Bloomsburg) took the loss for Saugerties.
-Amsterdam plays next against the Oneonta Outlaws at home, while the Stallions play next on Thursday in Albany against the Dutchmen.
+Amsterdam plays next against the Oneonta Outlaws at home, while the Stallions play next in Albany against the Dutchmen.